PaperID1776/NAVIndoor/README.md

 # NAVIndoor

 NavIndoor is a program developped for implementation of the NavImpaired method.
 It is designed for the acquisition of navigational data within procedurally generated environments and was developed with Unity and its MLAgents library.
 It starts from closed cells and a virtual agent wearing a head-mounted camera (a), leverages Depth First Search algorithm for mazes procedural generation (b) and fill it with obstacles and coins (c).
 Observations include current view of the scene from a basic camera (d), and from a camera designed to output semantic segmentation maps highlighting floor, walls, obstacles, and coins (e).
-Both views has size 128 x 128 x 3.
+Both has size 128 x 128 x 3.
+Possible actions for the agent are forward, backward, rotation right, rotation left.

 <div align="center">
   <img src="https://github.com/PaperID1776/NAVIndoor/blob/main/images/maze_gen.png" alt="Navigation in the maze after training">
 </div>

-Possible actions for the agent are forward, backward, rotation right, rotation left.
 List of customizable parameters for the environments is presented below.